0845 519 2568

 For example, we would be given a design brief with all the details of what was required in terms of type of imagery, possible colour palette, type of business, target market, the usual details.
 We would then work on the initial design concept, providing a sample cover and inside spread to give the client the general feel for the proposed brochure design.

 This would then be presented to the client, now usually the client would choose a design route and provide feedback about what design elements were working.

 BUT very occasionally the client would come back with lots of outlandish suggestions that would muddle and muddy the concept – they might want to pack more text into the design or add 2-3 more ill-advised ideas so it became an unclear concept or….. a “Frankenstein’s Monster”.

 So this post is all about avoiding monstrously unsuccessful brochure design and should hopefully be useful to both clients wishing to brief brochure design work to a graphic designer or to designers themselves.

 1. Have a clear concept in mind and stick to it, don’t panic and throw everything and the kitchen sink at it, otherwise, you’ll end up with an ineffective brochure design that doesn’t make sense.

 2. Don’t include too much text, people just won’t read it and will be put off, try to keep to the key points and create areas of interest.
 Try to think about the amount you are prepared to read when you look through a brochure.

-4. Decide on your target market that your aiming the brochure at.
-Its probably not appropriate to design a brochure for retirement flats aimed at over 65’s by using a urban graffiti style!
+4. Decide on your target market that you’re aiming the brochure at.
+It’s probably not appropriate to design a brochure for retirement flats aimed at over 65’s by using an urban graffiti style!